ingorohlfing/QCAcluster/README.md

 # QCAcluster
-**Contributors: Jan Schwalbach, Ingo Rohlfing, Ayjeren Rozyjumayeva**
+**Contributors: Jan Schwalbach, Ingo Rohlfing, Ayjeren R. Bekmuratovna**
 Clustered data can take different forms in empirical research.
 The data might have a hierarchical structure (lower-level units nested in higher-level units);
 we might have multiple units nested in time (panel data); or the combination of